Margaritaville Resort Orlando: History

 In 1993, the Splendid China theme park was opened as a sister park to Splendid China Folk Village located in Shenzhen, Guangdong province, People's Republic of China.
 The park closed in 2003 after struggling to attract visitors and make a profit for years.
 The 75 acre park sat abandoned until 2013, when the owners demolished the entire property.
 In August 2015, Encore Homes reported that Margaritaville Resort would open on the former Splendid China site, with resort homes, condos and timeshares in a Jimmy Buffett themed setting.
 In March 2016, construction began on Margaritaville Resort Orlando.

 Areas

 Margaritaville Hotel

 The $90 million, 187-room Margaritaville Hotel is located at the entrance of the resort.
-The hotel features multiple suites a fitness center, spa, kids club, 3-are resort-style swimming area, trolley service around the resort, and complimentary shuttles to nearby Orlando theme parks.
+The hotel features multiple suites a fitness center, spa, kids club, 3-acre resort-style swimming area, trolley service around the resort, and complimentary shuttles to nearby Orlando theme parks.

 Island H2O Live!

 Island H2O Live! is a 12-acre, $40 million water park located within the resort.
 The water park is the first of its kind, being focused around social media.
 Guests have the ability to sync their wristband to the park's app to capture photos and videos throughout their day, control the streaming playlist for the park-wide music, and interact with games and other experiences to win food and other prizes.
 The water park features 14 attractions, 3 food and beverage locations, and one merchandise location.